jwallet/expo-sqlite-storage/README.md

-# expo-sqlite
+# expo-sqlite-storage

-Implementation of the original expo-sqlite with an upgraded version of android.database.sqlite to use requery.sqlite-android which adds support for:
+Implementation of the original expo-sqlite with an upgraded version of android.database.sqlite to use [requery.sqlite-android](https://github.com/requery/sqlite-android) which adds support for:

 - JSON1 extension
 - Common Table expressions